ably/ably-asset-tracking-swift/CONTRIBUTING.md

 ### Project structure

-This repository is structured as "[Swift Package Manager][1]" (SPM).
+This repository is structured as [Swift Package Manager][1] (SPM).

-Project source code is located in the **"/Sources"** directory
+Project source code is located in the **Sources** directory.

-Project tests are located in the **"/Tests"** directory
+Project tests are located in the **Tests** directory.

-Project examples are located in the **"/Examples"** directory
+Project examples are located in the **Examples** directory.

 The product of this project are two libraries:

 - `AblyAssetTrackingSubscriber`
 - `AblyAssetTrackingPublisher`

-defined in the "**Package.swift**" file
+defined in the `Package.swift` file

 ### API Keys and Access Tokens

-The Mapbox and the Ably SDK keys and tokens are required to run the "**SystemTests**".
+The Mapbox and the Ably SDK keys and tokens are required to run the **SystemTests**.

 Configuration of download token for Mapbox SDK is described [here][2].

 ### Development

-Since the SPM command doesn't support testing on a specified destination, like "iOS, iOS Simulator or macOS", the recommended way is to use the "xcodebuild" command when used from the command line.
+The SPM command doesn't support testing on a specified destination, like "iOS, iOS, tvOS Simulator or macOS" when creating this document.
+The recommended way is to use the "xcodebuild" command when used from the command line.

 ### Running tests from the command line